Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Literature Review

-Given the well-established parallels between economic and transportation choice behaviors, findings from studies of LLM's economic behavior can serve as valuable references.
-These studies underscored LLMs' potential to generate human-like behaviors, yet they also revealed various instances where LLM behaviors diverged from human behaviors. \cite{horton2023} conducted a pioneering study replicating classic behavioral economics experiments with GPT-3.
-The study demonstrated LLMs' capacity for human-like decision-making, basic role-playing, and sensitivity to contextual wording, and also discovered LLMs replicating human behavioral characteristics such as the status quo bias, although the specific choices made by LLMs still differed noticeably from humans.
+Given the well-established economic foundation of travel behavior, findings from studies of LLMs' economic behavior can serve as valuable references.
+These studies underscored LLMs' potential to generate human-like behaviors, yet they also revealed various instances where LLM behaviors diverged from human behaviors.
+In a pioneering study, \cite{horton2023} replicated classic behavioral economics experiments using GPT-3.
+The results demonstrated that LLMs can exhibit human-like decision-making, engage in basic role-playing, show sensitivity to how questions are worded, and exhibit human-like status quo bias.
+However, their specific choices still differed noticeably from those of humans.
 Subsequent studies expanded the scope of economic games and investigated newer LLM versions \citep{akata2025playing,xie2024can,fan2024can,aher2023using}, similarly finding that LLMs could comprehend game settings and adopt human-like strategies.
-However, LLMs frequently exhibited some principles that are not consistently observed in human economic behavior, such as strong reciprocity \citep{xie2024can, leng2023llm}, heightened fairness and cooperation \citep{brookins2024playing}, and noticeably higher rationality \citep{econrationGPT}, irrespective of socio-demographic characteristics assigned to the models.
+Furthermore, studies have found that LLMs exhibit similar behavioral biases in decision-making as humans, such as risk aversion \citep{song2025can} and mental accounting \citep{leng2024can} in some economic contexts.
+However, LLMs frequently exhibited some principles that are not consistently observed in human economic behavior, such as strong reciprocity \citep{xie2024can, leng2023llm}, heightened fairness and cooperation \citep{brookins2024playing}, higher rationality \citep{econrationGPT}, and reaction to high-risk situations \citep{leng2024can}, irrespective of socio-demographic characteristics assigned to the models.
 While these studies revealed LLMs' considerable capability for human-like decisions, they also highlighted behavioral discrepancies between LLMs and humans.